Your General Liability Policy Won’t Save You When It Matters Most

 Here’s the most important point every contractor must understand: You have no say in how the plaintiff’s attorney drafts the complaint.

-Insurance companies determine their duty to defend based on the “four corners” or “eight corners” rule — comparing the allegations in the lawsuit to the policy language.
-Even if the facts of the case might suggest some coverage, a skillfully worded complaint alleging professional negligence or breach of contract can remove the claim entirely from CGL coverage.
+Carriers determine their duty to defend based on the "four corners" rule — comparing the allegations to the policy language.
+Even if the underlying facts might suggest some coverage, a skillfully worded complaint alleging professional negligence or breach of contract can remove the claim entirely from CGL coverage.

-This is not a policy defect.
-It’s how liability insurance is structured.
-The carrier must follow the policy wording, just as you expect them to pay when coverage clearly applies.
+This isn't a policy defect.
+It's how liability insurance is structured.
+The carrier follows the policy wording — the same way you'd expect them to pay when coverage clearly applies.

 Why Professional Liability Coverage Is No Longer Optional

-Contractors Professional Liability (also known as Errors & Omissions or E&O for contractors) is specifically designed to close these gaps.
-It responds to claims arising from negligent acts, errors, or omissions in the performance of your professional services — even when there is no traditional “property damage.”
+Contractors Professional Liability (also called Errors & Omissions, or E&O) is built to close these gaps.
+It responds to claims arising from negligent acts, errors, or omissions in your professional services — even when there's no traditional property damage.

-By carrying both a strong CGL policy and Professional Liability coverage, you create layered protection.
-When claims have mixed elements, the two policies can often work together, reducing your out-of-pocket exposure and providing a more seamless defense.
+Carrying both CGL and Professional Liability creates layered protection.
+When claims have mixed elements — which most do — the two policies can work together, reducing your out-of-pocket exposure and giving you a more seamless defense.

 Bottom Line for Contractors